marle3003/mokapi/docs/guides/http/quick-start.md

 ## Make HTTP request
 You can now make HTTP requests to the Petstore's API and Mokapi creates responses with randomly generated data.
-Your request and the response is shown on Mokapi's Dashboard.

 ```
 curl --header "Accept: application/json" http://localhost/api/v3/pet/4
 ```

-A possible response could be as shown below.
+Your request and the response is shown on Mokapi's Dashboard and a possible response of your request could be as follows.

 ```json
 {